Volvo XC90 Review 2024

 The Volvo XC90’s interior is the perfect match for the outside, because it gives exactly the same impression of style, sophistication and classiness.

 The swish, modern design is unlike anything else you’ll find in the class, and most of the materials used are just as high-grade as those you’d find in rivals from Audi or BMW.
-If you’re really nit-picking, there are one or two surfaces dotted around the place that aren’t of quite such a high standard as those touched most regularly, so there isn’t quite the feeling of sturdiness and faultless attention-to-detail that you get from the German cars mentioned.
-It’s really not far behind, though, and it still feels like a wonderfully inviting, high-class environment.
+Volvo's paid attention to the little details, with the quality of the new cabin even better than before and feels like a wonderfully inviting, high-class environment when you step inside.

 No car of this size and type struggles to make life comfortable for lofty folk in the front, and the Volvo XC90 is no different.
 There’s loads of headroom and legroom, and the wide cabin gives you lots of shoulder space, too.
 Cabin storage is impressive up front.
-The glovebox is bigger than most, there are two cupholders and a cubby in the centre console, while the big door pockets will hold a large water bottle, as well as a bunch of other stuff.
+The glovebox is bigger than most, there are two cupholders (now with smaller slot for thin drinks cans) and a cubby in the centre console, while the big door pockets will hold a large water bottle, as well as a bunch of other stuff.

 Similarly, you’d have to be built like a Harlem Globetrotter to struggle to get comfy in the middle row of seats.
 The Volvo XC90 is marginally more generous than most of its rivals for head- and legroom, although the former does reduce a smidge if you go for a car with the optional panoramic roof.